Are we getting close to World War Three?

 Since talks with Trump in 2019 broke down over disagreements about international sanctions on Pyongyang, Kim Jong Un has "focused on modernising his nuclear and missile arsenals", said Sky News.

-In a symbolic move yet nevertheless strategically important move, at the start of 2024 he announced that the hermit kingdom had abandoned "the existential goal of reconciling with rival South Korea", said The Associated Press.
+In a symbolic yet nevertheless strategically important move, at the start of 2024 he announced that the hermit kingdom had abandoned "the existential goal of reconciling with rival South Korea", said The Associated Press.

-The south has since scrapped a "2018 non-hostility pact aimed at lowering military tensions", The Independent said.
+The South has since scrapped a "2018 non-hostility pact aimed at lowering military tensions", The Independent said.
 This indicates the "psychological warfare" had "tipped over into real escalation".

 In a further sign North Korea is increasingly willing to wield influence beyond its borders, its troops have been deployed against Ukraine to help Russia with its war effort.
-Last week, Ukrainian President Volodymyr Zelenskyy said Kyiv had captured two North Korean soldiers, with around 300 believed to have now been killed in the war, according to Seoul's National Intelligence Service.
+Last month, Ukrainian President Volodymyr Zelenskyy said Kyiv had captured two North Korean soldiers, with around 300 believed to have been killed in the war, according to Seoul's National Intelligence Service.

 Sign up for Today's Best Articles in your inbox